 Residuary bequest Example

-I give (%) of the residue of my real and personal estate which I can dispose of by will in any manner I think proper to The Lymphoedema Support Network (registered charity number 1018749) of The Crypt, St Luke’s Church, Sydney Street, London, SW3 6NH and the receipt of the Honorary Treasurer or other proper officer for the time being of the Lymphoedema Support Network shall be a complete discharge to my executers.
+I give (%) of the residue of my real and personal estate which I can dispose of by will in any manner I think proper to The Lymphoedema Support Network (registered charity number 1018749) of St Luke’s Church Crypt, Sydney Street, London, SW3 6NH and the receipt of the Honorary Treasurer or other proper officer for the time being of the Lymphoedema Support Network shall be a complete discharge to my executors.

 Pecuniary bequest Example

-I give the sum of …….. pounds to The Lymphoedema Support Network (registered charity number 1018749) of The Crypt, St Luke’s Church, Sydney Street, London, SW3 6NH and the receipt of the Honorary Treasurer or other proper officer for the time being of the Lymphoedema Support Network shall be a complete discharge to my executers.
+I give the sum of …….. pounds to The Lymphoedema Support Network (registered charity number 1018749) of St Luke’s Church Crypt, Sydney Street, London, SW3 6NH and the receipt of the Honorary Treasurer or other proper officer for the time being of the Lymphoedema Support Network shall be a complete discharge to my executors.

 Please also ask your solicitor/will writer to insert the following clause:

 If at my death the Lymphoedema Support Network or other charity named as a beneficiary in this will or any codicil hereto has changed its name or amalgamated with or transferred its assets to another body then my executors shall give effect to any gift made to such charity as if it had been made (in the first case) to the body which results from such amalgamation or to which such transfer has been made.